Reviewed: 26th August 2015

 However, financial pressures in recent months meant that the company's 38 members of staff lost their jobs last month and the business was officially entered into liquidation on August 20th.

 Blaenau Gwent County Council was cited among the list of creditors owned money by the company as it was entered into liquidation in the past few days.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.